jilliangoldberg/jilliangoldberg.github.io/pages/index.md

 👩🏻‍💻women in STEM and youth empowerment \\
 📈the power of consumer-centric data \\
-♻️social transformation and environmental progress.
+♻️social transformation and environmental progress

 Feel free to take a look around!